21bshwjt/ActiveDirectory_Replication_Monitoring/README.md

 + 4. Additional feature: That Code will generate the Logs as well so we can track the AD Replication issue for a specific date & time along with the error code.
 + 4. Logs can be sent to the Azure Log Analytics.
 ```
+Refer to this MSFT Blog to Send log data to Azure Monitor by using the HTTP Data Collector API: https://learn.microsoft.com/en-us/azure/azure-monitor/logs/data-collector-api?tabs=powershell